jayg2309/Neural-Ninjas/README.md

 3. Open your browser and navigate to `http://localhost:3000` to use the application.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please contact [yourname](mailto:yourname@example.com).